CylonicRaider/Instant/README.md

 ### Running an own clone

-Refer to [`docs/RUNNING.md`](docs/RUNNING.md) for an extensive guide on how to run Instant.
+Refer to [`docs/RUNNING.md`](docs/RUNNING.md) for an extensive guide on how to run Instant, and to [`docs/BUILDING.md`](docs/BUILDING.md) on how to compile the backend.

-**TL;DR**: The stock backend (as provided in every commit, unless someone messes it up) can be put up quickly like `java -jar Instant.jar 8080`, whereafter Instant should be available under [localhost:8080](http://localhost:8080/).
+**TL;DR**: The stock backend (as provided in every commit, unless someone messes it up) can be put up quickly like `java -jar Instant.jar 8080`, whereafter Instant should be available at [localhost:8080](http://localhost:8080/).

 ## Whom to blame?